Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

-You can link a Confluence space to a Jira project when importing a space by selecting the project from the Link to Cloud project dropdown on the import screen.
+If your site also has Jira, you can link a Confluence space to a Jira project when importing a space by selecting the project from the Link to Cloud project dropdown on the import screen.

-Importing or migrating your Jira project at the same time?
+Importing or migrating your Jira project

-If you are also importing or migrating a Jira project that is linked to your Confluence space, please complete the Jira import before you import your Confluence space.
+If you are also importing or migrating a Jira project that is linked to your Confluence space, complete the Jira import before you import your Confluence space.
 This is so that Confluence can update any Jira macros to pull the Jira data from the new location.

 Changing space keys

 You can't change space keys in Confluence.
 If it is important to you to have a different space key, you can create a new space with a different key, move your pages into that space, and then import the new space.

 The space importer does not overwrite existing spaces, so if your Confluence instance already has a space with the same space key as a space you are trying to import, Confluence will not be able to import that space.